 Many of WII’s recent programs focus on that connection.
 The 2013 Convention Days celebration in Seneca Falls provided a showcase opportunity.

 Institute Founder to Speak at Parliament of World Religions

 The Parliament of World Religions, the largest interreligious gathering in the world, is celebrating its 120 years in 2014.
 On November 16, in Chicago, a gala dinner and program will feature Women’s Interfaith Institute Founding Board Member Dr. Allison Stokes.
 Stokes is a member of the Advisory Council for the Parliament’s Ambassadors’ Program.
 Dr. Stokes will speak on her research about women who spoke at the first Parliament in 1893.

 Already planning its 2015 session, the Parliament’s governing council has asked its

 Ambassadors to hold “listening sessions” in their communities.
-Dr. Stokes will host
+Dr. Stokes hosted

-a session at the Interfaith Institute on October 28 as part of the WII Board’s monthly,
+two sessions at the Interfaith Institute during the Board’s monthly, dish-

 140 Fall Street, PO Box 131 • Seneca Falls, New York 13148 • (585) 319-